 Air-gapped networks receive up-to-date CVEs and packages during the initial installation of Anaconda Server, and can update at regular intervals as desired.
 CVEs are updated daily for air-gapped users, and packages are updated monthly.
 See Updating CVEs and packages on an air-gapped server.

 Viewing CVEs by channel#

 CVE views are only available to users whose role in Keycloak has the cve attribute set to manage.

-To apply filters to your channel’s CVE tab, open the Filter CVEs drop-down menu and enter parameters to filter CVEs, then select Filter CVEs at the bottom of the menu.
+To apply filters to your channel’s CVEs tab, open the Filter CVE dropdown menu and enter parameters to filter CVEs, then click Filter CVEs at the bottom of the menu.

 Applied filters persist once entered, and appear as buttons above the filtered list.
 You can remove filters one at a time, or select clear all to remove all filters.

 To create and export a list of CVEs associated with a channel, open the channels page and select the CVE tab, then click CVE Report.
 This creates a

 .csv file containing details about the CVEs associated with the channel.
 If you have applied filters to the channel, the report will contain filtered results.

 Once a report has been initiated, it must complete before another report can be generated.